 It’s hard to imagine life without the Internet.
 It’s such a challenge, in fact, that when you’re travelling, jonesing for your next Facebook fix, you may be tempted to shell out a few bucks for an hour of Internet access.
 But instead of this, find the nearest shopping centre, or café, or McDonald’s— spots that typically offer complimentary Wi-Fi.
 Many restaurants will even post signs on their doors advertising free Internet to attract customers.

 Find Alternative Transport

 Flights can be expensive, but there are several cheaper alternatives.
 Trains are typically a fraction of the price and will usually take riders on a much more scenic view of a country than an airplane.
 Consider utilising overnight trains when you're in Asia, they're a lot cheaper than flights and will save you money on the nights accommodation too!

 Take Advantage Of Discounts

 Without a local guide, you might find some of a city’s best deals slipping through your fingers.
 So before you visit a museum, book a tour, or go shopping, do some research to find out how you can save a few dollars.
 Some cities offer special promotional passes that grants you entry to several of their best cultural institutions.
 Also, keep an eye out for exclusive discounts offered to tourists and students.

 When packing, ask yourself if every item in your baggage is essential.
-If it isn’t, or you can find it in the country your visiting, you can probably get rid of it.
+If it isn’t, or you can find it in the country you are visiting, you can probably get rid of it.
 The lighter you pack, the lower the risk of having to pay the pesky oversized baggage fees at the airport.
+Baggage allowances are constantly changing, so check out this article for recommendations on how to avoid overpaying for airline baggage when travelling.
 You also won’t get as tired travelling around during the day with a heavy backpack and won’t be tempted to splurge on a taxi or Uber.